MMO: Meta Multi-Objectivization for Software Configuration Tuning: Multi-objectivization for Software Configuration Tuning

-The reason for this occurrence is the severe discrepancy between the range of the current search population and the objectives' scales in software configuration tuning.
-If the target performance objective in the population evolves into a range that is tiny compared to its objective scale in the whole search space (while the auxiliary performance objective does not), then the values of the target performance objective of configurations in the current population after the normalization (Equation~\ref{Eq:norm}) will be very close.
-In this case, the auxiliary performance objective will play a dominant role, and all the configurations are highly likely nondominated to each other in the MMO model (see \textbf{Remark 6}).
-Figure~\ref{fig:storm-old} gives such an example, where we visualize an intermediate population of MMO model (with the normalization from the FSE work) during the tuning for \textsc{Storm/WC}.
-As can be seen in Figure~\ref{fig:storm-old}b, since the range of the target performance objective (latency) in the population becomes ``very small'' (around $[95ms, 1800ms]$), compared to the objective scale ($[3ms, 55209ms]$), after the normalization the values of the target performance objective become tiny, condensing in the range of $[0, 0.03]$ only.
-The auxiliary performance objective (throughput), in contrast, are more evenly spread over the range of $[0,1]$ after the normalization.
-This leads to all the configurations in the population being non-dominated to each other within the transformed space of our MMO model (Figure~\ref{fig:storm-old}c).
-Unfortunately, all configurations in the population being nondominated is detrimental to the search since there is no selection pressure (i.e., discriminative power); everyone is incomparable even the one with the best target performance objective.
+To demonstrate the devastating impact of FSE normalization on the MMO model, Figure~\ref{fig:lrzip-old} illustrates an intermediate population of MMO model during the tuning for system \textsc{LRZIP}.
+As can be seen from Figure~\ref{fig:lrzip-old}b, since the range of auxiliary performance objective in the population becomes ``very small'' (around $[1.03\times10^4ms, 1.3\times10^4ms]$), compared to the objective scale ($[10^4ms, 1.7\times10^6ms]$, after the normalization the auxiliary performance objective's values become tiny, condensing in the range of $[0, 1.7\times10^{-3}]$ only.
+This, as we discussed during the analysis, can lead to all the configurations in the population being either dominating or dominated by each other within the transformed space of our MMO model (Figure~\ref{fig:lrzip-old}c), which effectively means that the problem degenerates to the original single-objective problem, where the configurations are discriminative virtually based on their target performance objective (thus easily being trapped in local optima).